salesforcecli/plugin-source/messages/deploy.md

 # deprecation

-This command will be deprecated.
-Try using the '%s' command instead.
+We plan to deprecate this command soon.
+Try using the "%s" command instead.